|Search||Chronology||Locations||Aircraft||Vessels||Missing In Action (MIA)|

 One of nine B-32s assigned to the 312th Bombardment Group, 386th Bombardment Squadron for combat tests.
 Cook nicknamed this B-32 "Hobo Queen II" with the nose art of a seated nude figure.
 This bomber was "II" because Cook's previously assigned aircraft was YB-29 "Hobo Queen" 41-36393.

-Next, flew two combat missions against China piloted by Col Cook.
+Next, this B-32 flew two combat missions piloted by Col Cook against targets in China.

-On June 18, 1945 flew a bombing mission against Hoi How on Hainan Island.
-Then on June 24, 1945 a mission against San Chau Island.
+On June 18, 1945 this B-32 flew a bombing mission against Hoi How on Hainan Island.
+Next, on June 24, 1945 bombing mission against San Chau Island.

 On August 17, 1945 took off from Yontan Airfield at 6:55 piloted by Captain James F. Klein, with B-32 108578, B-32 42-108539 and F7B Liberator on a mission to photograph the Tokyo area from Chiba to Kido and Higurashi to Iwabe.
 Although the war had ended, the bombers encountered anti-aircraft fire from Miyakawa Airfield and were intercepted by fourteen Japanese fighters over Chosi, including an A6M5 Zero piloted by Saburo Sakai.
 The fighters made ten firing passes singularly, without causing damage or pressing their attacks.
 Returned to base at 18:30.
 This was the last aerial combat between American and Japanese aircraft during World War II.